 Curriculum and Registration

-You may also review your course schedule for the spring term online, using student online tools.
+You may also review your course schedule for the fall term.
 Log in using your Bennington webmail username and password and then select “Student Schedule.”
 Make sure the courses listed are those you intend to take.
-Also, prior to the first day of classes (February 18), please check your classroom assignments again in case they have changed.
+Also, prior to the first day of classes on September 3, please check your classroom assignments again in case they have changed.

 Course Materials and Bookstore